-(a) All eligible employees shall participate in the Municipal Superannuation Plan of B.C.
-Regular part-time employees shall have the option of participating in the Municipal Superannuation Plan of B.C.

-(b) Purchase of contributory time
+- (a) All eligible employees shall participate in the Municipal Superannuation Plan of B.C.
+Regular part-time employees who work less than seventeen and one-half (17 %) hours per week shall have the option of participating in the Municipal Superannuation Plan of B.C. - (b) Purchase of Contributory Time